When it comes to starting a hat business, you may find yourself in a place where you have to make some big decisions.

 Let's take a look at the search trends for hats over the last year:

-When deciding whether or not to start a hat business, it's important to first decide if you want to operate a physical or online store (or both).
+When deciding whether or not to start a hat business, it's important to first decide what type of business model you want (brick and mortar, eCommerce, or both)!

 If you do plan to open a physical store, it's important that you find a spot in a high-traffic area.
 This is a great way to gain exposure for your business and also get new customers.